agilepro/software-craftsmanship/docs/Coding/Dates and Time/date7-timer-misconceptions.md

 ## Summary

-*   Don’t make a timer task to just keep track of the current time
+*   Don't make a timer task to just keep track of the current time
 *   Use the current time to determine if enough time has passed.
 *   Separate the calculation of the elapsed time, from the performance of the code that is displaying it.
 These are different things.
-*   Assume that code executes at random times, and don’t make your timer accuracy depend upon the operating environment calling the code at the right time.
+*   Assume that code executes at random times, and don't make your timer accuracy depend upon the operating environment calling the code at the right time.